mikaelvesavuori/dorametrix/README.md

 #### Optional

-- `DEPLOYMENT_PERIOD_DAYS`: Number of days to include in deployment window when calculating "deployment frequency" metric (default: `7`)
 - `REGION`: The AWS region you want to use (default: `eu-north-1`)
 - `TABLE_NAME`: The DynamoDB table name you want to use (default: `dorametrix`)